 Cash Flows from Operating Activities.
 Cash flow from operating activities is the principal source of cash used to fund our operating expenses, interest payments on debt, maintenance capital expenditures, and dividends to stockholders.
-During 2017, our net cash flows provided by our operating activities were \$295.8 million, reflecting primarily our income before depreciation expense, amortization expense, impairment charges and other non-cash charges of approximately \$283.8 million and favorable changes in working capital of approximately \$12.1 million.
+During 2018, our net cash flows provided by our operating activities were \$321.9 million, reflecting primarily our income before depreciation expense, amortization expense, impairment charges, income from joint ventures and other non-cash charges of approximately \$309.8 million and favorable changes in working capital of approximately \$12.2 million.
 The favorable changes in working capital primarily resulted from an increase in accounts payable and accrued liabilities due to the timing of payments, partially offset by an increase in accounts receivable due to the timing of collections.

+During 2017, our net cash flows provided by our operating activities were \$295.8 million, reflecting primarily our income before depreciation expense, amortization expense, impairment charges and other non-cash charges of approximately \$288.2 million and favorable changes in working capital of approximately \$7.7 million.
+The favorable changes in working capital primarily resulted from an increase in accounts payable and accrued liabilities due to the timing of payments, partially offset by an increase in accounts receivable due to the timing of collections.

-During 2016, our net cash flows provided by our operating activities were \$293.6 million, reflecting primarily our income before depreciation expense, amortization expense, and other non-cash charges of approximately \$280.5 million and favorable changes in working capital of approximately \$13.1 million.
+During 2016, our net cash flows provided by our operating activities were \$293.6 million, reflecting primarily our income before depreciation expense, amortization expense, and other non-cash charges of approximately \$283.3 million and favorable changes in working capital of approximately \$10.3 million.
 The favorable changes in working capital primarily resulted from a decrease in accounts receivable due to the timing of collections.

-During 2015, our net cash flows provided by our operating activities were \$238.1 million, reflecting primarily our income before depreciation expense, amortization expense, impairment and other charges, loss on repurchase of warrants, and other non-cash charges of approximately \$265.1 million, partially offset by unfavorable changes in working capital of approximately \$27.0 million.
-The unfavorable changes in working capital primarily resulted from a decrease in accrued expenses as a result of the timing of payments and an increase in accounts receivable due to the timing of collections.